Police are investigating possible link between California synagogue shooting suspect and nearby mosque fire

 The victims

-"The other three victims are doing well with their injuries," Katz told reporters.
+"The other three victims are doing well with their injuries," Katz said.

 A 34-year-old man and a girl had shrapnel injuries.
+The man was identified by congregation member Roneet Lev as Almog Peretz, who was visiting from Israel.

+Peretz told CNN Sunday in an interview he is "slowly, slowly improving," and recounted seeing the shooter standing by the door of the synagogue in the lobby when he opened fire, in case he needed to run.

-The girl, whose age was not given, was wounded in one leg and in the face.
-She was transferred to a children's hospital and will be monitored overnight.
+The girl was wounded in a leg and in the face, and was transferred to a children's hospital.
+Her age was originally reported as 9, but Noya told CNN she is 8.

+Her father, Israel Dahan, said Peretz is her uncle and was injured protecting her.

-A 57-year-old rabbi who was shot suffered what looked like defensive wounds to both of his index fingers.
-He will likely lose his right index finger, the doctor said.
-He has been identified as Rabbi Yisroel Goldstein, according to Palomar Health Public Relations Manager Derryl Acosta.
+A 57-year-old rabbi who was shot has been identified as Rabbi Yisroel Goldstein.

+In a phone interview with CNN's Brian Stelter Sunday morning, Goldstein said he "met the terrorist face to face.
+Our eyes locked, and he aimed at me and miraculously I was able to just survive using my fingers.

+Doctors were unable to save the index finger on his right hand, Goldstein said, and it remains to be seen if they will be able to save the finger from his left hand.

 Congregation member Minoo Anvari, who said her husband witnessed the shooting, said the rabbi called for unity and prayed for peace even after getting shot.

-Note: Correction: A previous version of this story misstated the age of Noya Dahan.